Tasarinan/Ufoco/docs/development/backlog.md

   - [ ] Agenda view shows next/previous/current day
   - [ ] Agenda-View should always updated when it's shown

-* `Ongoing` every day, I can get an streak item lists where I know I should do best to finish them in specific stage or later.
+* `Ongoing` every day, I can get an organized lists where I know I should do best to finish them in specific stage or later.

   - [ ] create button to add a streak item
     - [ ] streak general means achievement, spend hours and plan day and needed actions